 Amazon in LIC

-- Remember, this is not so much a tax giveaway but an important investment.
+- This was not so much a tax giveaway but an important investment.
 Giving $2 billion in tax breaks is paltry compared to the estimated $9-plus billion in tax revenues anticipated in the coming two decades.

-- Amazon can help make the LIC area better.
+- Amazon could have helped make LIC better.
 Right now, it’s shabby.
-People cannot even reach riverfront that is blocked to the public in large swaths of the neighborhood.
-Let’s change that!
-As the area is redeveloped, let’s make sure all of us have access to some waterfront, as opposed to now: stretches of ugly warehouses and buildings blocking the river.
+People cannot even reach riverfront that is blocked to the public in large swaths.
+We can still change that!
+As the area is redeveloped, let’s make sure all of us have access to waterfront as opposed to large stretches of ugly warehouses and buildings blocking the river.

-- Light rail should be promoted.
-Getting the influx of Amazon workers around should encourage Amazon to help create light rail that allows all of us to benefit.
-It’s far better to have clean, electric means for transportation, rather than an influx of yet more cars clogging the streets.
-Let’s plan well!
+- Light rail could be promoted.
+Getting the influx of Amazon or future workers around should encourage light rail that allows all of us to benefit.
+It’s far better to have a clean, electric means for transportation rather than an influx of yet more cars clogging streets.

-- Improving the 7 line and other stations should be part of the deal, including elevators and escalators for the elderly and handicapped.
+- Improving the 7 line and other stations should be part of any deal, including elevators and escalators for the elderly and handicapped.

 - All new housing most require that at least 50 percent of housing units be allocated for affordable pricing for the middle class.

-- Let’s remake the areas by planning the planting of 50,000 trees.
+- Remake the area by planning the planting of 50,000 trees.

-- Let’s require the building of a new “special” school designated for the technologies and software Amazon is renowned for.
-It also will create perhaps another 1,000 slot for worthy New York students.
+- Require the building of a new “special” school designated for the technologies and software.
+It also will create hundreds of slots for worthy students.

-- While at it, let’s zone some areas for parks and playgrounds for children to enjoy.
+- Rezone areas for parks and playgrounds for children to enjoy.